-Related technical literature: Previously, Chernozhukov, Fernández-Val, and Galichon (2010) derived the properties of the rearrangement (sorting) operator in the univariate case with known $\mu$ (standard uniform distribution).
-Those results were motivated by a completely different problem - namely, restoration of monotonicity in conditional quantile estimation - rather than the problem of summarizing heterogeneous effects by the SPEs.
-These prior technical results are not applicable to our case as soon as the dimension of X is greater than one, which is the case in all modern applications where effects are of interest.
+Related literature: Previously, Chernozhukov, Fernández-Val, and Galichon (2010) derived the properties of the rearrangement (sorting) operator in the univariate case with known $\mu$ (standard uniform distribution).
+Those results were motivated by solving the crossing problem in conditional quantile estimation of restoring monotonicity with respect to the quantile index, rather than the problem of summarizing heterogeneous effects by the sorted predictive effects.
+These prior results are not applicable to our case as soon as the dimension of X is greater than one, which is the case in all modern applications where heterogenous effects are of interest.
 Moreover, the previous results are not applicable even in the univariate case since the measure $\mu$ is not known in all envisioned applications.
-The properties of the sorting operator are different in the multivariate case and require tools from differential geometry: computation of functional (Hadamard) derivatives of the sorting operator with respect to perturbations of $\Delta$ require us to work with integration on $(d_x-1)$ -dimensional manifolds of the type $\{\Delta(x) = \delta\}$ , where $d_x = \dim X$ .
+The properties of the sorting operator are different in the multivariate case and require tools from differential geometry: computation of functional (Hadamard) derivatives of the sorting operator with respect to perturbations of $\Delta$ require us to work with integration on $(d_x - 1)$ -dimensional manifolds of the type $\{\Delta(x) = \delta\}$ , where $d_x = \dim X$ .
 Moreover, we also need to compute functional derivatives with respect to suitable perturbations of the measure $\mu$ .

-In econometrics or statistics, Sasaki (2015) also used differential geometry to characterize the structural properties of derivatives of conditional quantile functions in nonseparable models; and Kim and Pollard (1990) used tools from differential geometry to derive the large sample properties of the maximum score and other cube root consistent estimators.
-Relative to these papers, we share the use of differential geometry tools as a general proof strategy, but we apply these tools to establish the analytical properties of different functionals - namely, the SPEs.
-Moreover, our results on the functional differentiability of the sorting and classification operators in the multivariate case constitute new mathematical results, which are of interest in their own right.
+In econometrics or statistics, Sasaki (2015) also used differential geometry to characterize the structural properties of derivatives of conditional quantile functions in nonseparable models; and Kim and Pollard (1990) used tools from differential geometry to derive the large sample properties of maximum score and other cube root consistent estimators.
+Our use of differential geometry and our results are different.
+Moreover, our results on the functional differentiability of the sorting operator in the multivariate case constitute a new mathematical result, which is of interest in its own right.